Anglican Church of Canada: Twentieth century

 New liturgical resources were introduced, which would culminate in the publication of the Book of Alternative Services in 1985.
 Agitation for the ordination of women led to the vote on 18 June 1975, by the Anglican Church of Canada in favour of ordination as priests, and, eventually, bishops.
 Social and cultural change led to the church's decision to marry divorced couples, to endorse certain forms of contraception, and to move towards greater inclusion of homosexual people in the life of the church.

 These changes have been accompanied by a massive decline in numbers, with a majority (53%) leaving the denomination in the period from 1961 to 2001, according to an independent survey.
 In the 21st century, numerical decline has continued.
-From 2001 to 2017, parish membership declined from 641,845 to 359,030, a decline of 44.1%.
+In 2016, responding to a peer-reviewed study in the Journal for Anglican Studies published by Cambridge University Press, the Anglican Church of Canada reported that the church had 1,447,080 total baptised members, including inactive members, and 545,957 active members.
+From 2001 to 2022, parish membership declined from 641,845 to 294,931, a decline of 54%.
 From 2001 to 2011, according to the Canadian census, self-identified Anglicans declined from 2,035,500 to 1,631,845, a decline of 19.8% in absolute terms and a drop in the proportion of the Canadian population from 6.9% to 5%.
-The number of self-identified Anglicans furtherly declined to little more than 1 million in 2021, amounting to 3,1% of Canadians.
+The number of self-identified Anglicans further declined to little more than 1 million in 2021, amounting to 3,1% of Canadians.